AK9130/etl-pipeline-pyspark/README.md

-# ETL Data Pipeline using Python + Spark
+# ETL Data Pipeline using PySpark

 ## Project Overview
 This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline using PySpark to process retail transaction data.